Updated: Jul 29

 “Tithing is a part of a person’s personal worship to God.
 We believe each one must give as he decides in his heart, not reluctantly or under compulsion (2 Cor 9:7).”

 2. Does your church have a particular set of rules or requirements that members must follow or abide by in order to retain their membership status with the church?

-(Psst: I requested a copy of this budget summary for the purposes of this review, and pastor Steve forwarded me to his Admin without hesitation.
-We expected that I should receive it from his admin within a week.
-I received it within 24 hours.)
+(Psst: I requested a copy of this budget summary for the purposes of this review, and pastor Steve forwarded me to his Admin without hesitation.)

 4. Which denomination does your church align with the most, if any?